-- This means that where charities have minor problems in complying with the ACNC Act or Regulation, we will seek to work with them to address the minor problem and get the charity back on track.
+- This means that where charities have minor problems in complying with the ACNC Act or Regulations, we will seek to work with them to address the minor problem and get the charity back on track.
 This is consistent with our approach to provide guidance and education to help charities comply with their obligations.

-- However, the ACNC will act swiftly and firmly where vulnerable people or significant charity assets are at risk, where there is evidence of serious mismanagement or misappropriation, or if there is a serious or deliberate breach of the ACNC Act or ACNC Regulation.
+- However, the ACNC will act swiftly and firmly where vulnerable people or significant charity assets are at risk, where there is evidence of serious mismanagement or misappropriation, or if there is a serious or deliberate breach of the ACNC Act or ACNC Regulations.

 Our values and regulation

 - The ACNC’s regulatory approach reflects our five key values: Fairness, Accountability, Independence, Integrity and Respect (FAIIR).
 Our regulatory approach is also strongly underpinned by our understanding of the charity sector.

 - The ACNC understands that most people involved in charities are honest, act in good faith and try to do the right thing.
 If mistakes are made, they are usually honest mistakes, or due to a lack of knowledge, expertise or capacity.